rpilihp/rpilihp/README.md

 ## Hi there 👋

+- 🔭 CDC (work) + Personal Projects
-- 🔭 I’m currently working on health survey analysis using R
+- 📊 Working on health survey analysis using R
-- 🌱 I’m currently learning Python, GitHub, and Quarto
+- 🌱 Learning Python, GitHub, and Quarto